Japanese Traditional Kokeshi | Nambu/Kina-Kina-Kei (Family)

 Origin:

+The Kina Kina style of family dolls is always unpainted and is based on other varieties of painted dolls.
 This family of traditional dolls might well be considered the original Kokeshi, as it is said they were modeled after a baby’s pacifier.
 They originated in the cities of Hanamaki and Morioka, and the Yumoto Onsen in Awate Prefecture.
 Several shapes of kina-kina continue to be made now in somewhat larger sizes.
 These have been called Kikuriboko, or, "Child of Wood."

 Collector's note – characteristics / painting style:

-They started as unpainted ‘teething’ dolls, and the wood would have a very smooth surface.
-These unpainted versions are called Kina-Kina, and most would have movable heads, similar to the modern “nodders”.
+These dolls started as unpainted ‘teething’ dolls, and the wood would have a very smooth surface.
+These unpainted versions, called Kina-Kina, would have movable heads, similar to the modern “nodders”, where the head will flop back and forth.
 The head would be of the snap-on type, attached loosely so that it would turn and wobble.
 At one point, some Nanbu artists, influenced by the popularity of Narugo and Tougatta dolls, began painting the plain Nanbu-kei with stylized chrysanthemums.
 These decorated dolls were then called Hanamaki dolls with bangs, side fringes, double eyelids, and cat or round noses.
-Though these basically plain dolls are not as decorative as others of the traditional school, their unique, flowing forms are stronger visually because of their inherent elegance.
+Though these plain dolls are not as decorative as others of the traditional school, their unique, flowing forms are stronger visually because of their inherent elegance.

 Filters